BHan2002/CMPM121-final-project/devlog.md

 ### 4. Present a playable prototype with a simple physics-based puzzle.

+The prototype is playable (the player can use the arrow keys to move their character), and the current version of the puzzle is more of a demonstration of the mechanics, navigating the player character to pick up the collectables before reaching the pyramid.

 ### 5. Allow the player to exert control over the simulation to succeed or fail at the puzzle.

+The player exerts control over the outcome of the puzzle, as player input is the only way to progress toward pikcing up the required collectables and reaching the pyramid.

 ### 6. Detect success or failure and report it back to the player using the game's graphics.

+The win condition requires the player to pick up all the collectables before collecting the pyramid, which informs the player that they have won and also shows this feedback graphiclly by collecting the pyramid.

 ### 7. Include before-commit automation that helps developers.